Say-Hello2y/Say-Hello2y.github.io/_posts/2022-08-18-transformer.md

 ![The Transformer architecture](/assets/transformer/ModalNet-21.png "The Transformer architecture")

-Just like other encoder-decoder architecture ,the encoder maps an input sequence of symbol representations $(x_1, ..., x_n)$ to a sequence of continuous representations $\mathbf{z} = (z_1, ..., z_n)$.
-Given $\mathbf{z}$, the decoder then generates an output sequence $(y_1,...,y_m)$ of symbols one element at a time.
+Just like other encoder-decoder architecture ,the encoder maps an input sequence of symbol representations
+$$
+(x_1, ..., x_n)
+$$
+ to a sequence of continuous representations
+ $$
+ \mathbf{z} = (z_1, ..., z_n)
+ $$
+ .
+Given
+ $$
+ \mathbf{z}
+ $$
+ , the decoder then generates an output sequence
+ $$
+ (y_1,...,y_m)
+ $$
+of symbols one element at a time.
 At each step the model is auto-regressive , consuming the previously generated symbols as additional input when generating the next.

-As shown in the figure above, the Transformer is composed of N $\times$encoder-decoder blocks.
+As shown in the figure above, the Transformer is composed of N
+$$
+\times
+$$
+encoder-decoder blocks.
 Assumed the input sequences are English sentences and output is German sentences which means we use Transformer for machine translation.
 In this blog, I'll introduce how to code Transformer through the order of the data process.

 Now, let's recall the process of training our model, firstly we get the training dataset (src, trg), which means the input English sentence (src) and corresponding German translation (trg) and we often need to preprocess it, then we input the processed data to our model, to be precise, the src data is sent to the encoder, and trg data is sent to the decoder where we use masked attention to keep the auto-regressive property, select loss function and use SGD to optimize our model to get ideal parameters to minimize the loss function.
 ## Data preprocess